-Over the course of the first two issues, Failed States has developed organically and with unexpected momentum.
-An international assembly of contributors has begun taking shape and we believe that our study of place will remain interesting and worthwhile only so long as we are committed to continually broadening our global reach.
+Over the course of the first three issues, Failed States has developed organically and with unexpected momentum.
+An international cohort of contributors has begun taking shape and we believe that our study of place will remain interesting and worthwhile only so long as we are committed to continually broadening our global reach.
 So far the project has brought together practitioners from across Europe, North America, Africa and Asia.

 If you are interested in being part of the Failed States project, we would love to hear from you.
 Please write to us via the Contact page, or to support us in the development of our expansive and rigorous endeavours, please visit our Support page.

 Failed States, a journal of indeterminate geographies, was conceived of in 2016 by Publisher and Editor Jamie Atherton — an artist whose previous projects have involved performance, drawing and video.
 For the foreseeable future his practice is focused on Failed States and in the potential for research, collaboration, assembly and dissemination inherent in the publishing process.

 Associate Editor Jeremy Atherton Lin has written essays on moths, phones, searchlights, swimming pools, closets, major museums and minor injuries.
 He is a lecturer at Camberwell College of Arts.
 Jeremy is currently writing the book Gay Bar, to be published by Granta (UK) and Little, Brown (US) in 2021.